codetalkio/codethoughts.io/posts/2020-03-20-Visual-Studio-Code-on-iPad.md

 fi'\'' > /etc/letsencrypt/renewal-hooks/deploy/renewal.sh' | sudo bash && sudo chmod +x /etc/letsencrypt/renewal-hooks/deploy/renewal.sh
 ```

 We'll now set up our certificates by starting `certbot`.
-You will be asked for your email, and to agree to the terms of service.
+During this you will be asked for your email, and to agree to the terms of service.

 ```bash
 $ sudo certbot certonly --standalone --preferred-challenges http -d $DOMAIN